-A uterine leiomyoma (uterine fibroid) is a benign tumour of myometrial (smooth muscle) origin.
-It is the most common solid benign uterine neoplasm.
+Uterine leiomyomas (uterine fibroids) are benign tumours of myometrial (smooth muscle) origin and are the most common solid benign uterine neoplasm.

 Fibroids are responsive to hormones (e.g stimulated by oestrogens).
 Being rare in prepubertal females, they commonly accelerate in growth during pregnancy and involute with menopause 1.

 Often asymptomatic and discovered incidentally.
 Signs and symptoms associated with fibroids include:

 Leiomyomas are predominantly composed of smooth muscle cells with variable amounts of fibrous connective tissue.
 They are benign tumours that may be solitary or multiple (majority of cases ~85% 8) and range significantly in size.
 They may have a number of locations within or out of the uterus:

 Within the uterus

 Out of the uterus: see variants below.

 Subserosal fibroids may be pedunculated and predominantly extra-uterine, simulating an adnexal mass.
 Any fibroid may undergo atrophy, internal haemorrhage, fibrosis, and calcification.